 Foothill Partners Inc. and Innovation Collective worked together to create a memorable environment, known as the Oddie District.
 They are using a vacant Lowe's Home Improvement Center for this project that is 200,000 square feet.
 The Oddie District is a place for the community to come together.
 It has art spaces, education, food spots and flex-tech "maker-economy" workspaces.

 Within this district is The Generator, which is a non-profit maker space where artists from the community can continue to create their art pieces.
 35,000 square feet of the Oddie District has been dedicated to The Generator since early 2022.
 The Generator is an art space tenant at the Oddie District and is open to the public.
 Before being opened to the public it was used as a set for Jeremy Renner's new Disney+ show, "Rennervations", to be aired in September.

 Commissioner Wiele set out to restore a big space that was no longer in use.
 There is trend of big-box stores closing across the United States.
 This project can be an example that architects, and developers can take to bring empty buildings back to life.
 He has developed an abandoned property and turned it into a Center of Commerce, with a Center of Culture, and brought back the Center of Community.

+MYTH OR MISCONCEPTION? #2

-Myth or Misconception? #2 Misconception: My facility was built with a permit and should be fine.
+Misconception: My facility was built with a permit and should be fine.

-Answer: Unfortunately, even with building department oversight, it is common to find construction shortcomings that constitute violations of the Americans with Disabilities Act (ADA) regulations or the California Building Code (CBC).
-As we know, the ADA is a civil rights law not enforced by the local building department.
-Shortcomings may be attributed to any number of issues, and it is difficult to be specific.
-However, some potential causes can be linked to errors in design, engineering, construction, or inspection; poor specifications for furnishings and fixtures; or even simple wear and tear or maintenance procedures.
-Each situation is different, our best suggestion is to obtain a CASp inspection to identify any such violations as soon as possible.
+Answer: It is common to find construction flaws that constitute violations of the Americans with Disabilities Act (ADA) regulations or the California Building Code (CBC).
+The ADA is a civil rights law not enforced by the local building department.
+These flaws may be to blame to any number of issues.
+It is difficult to be specific.
+Some potential causes can be linked to errors in design, engineering, construction, or inspection.
+Poor details for furnishings and fixtures, simple wear and tear, or maintenance procedures are a few more causes.
+Each situation is different, our best suggestion is to get a CASp inspection.
 To learn more about the CASp program, visit the Division of State Architect website: